opensearch-project/opensearch-build/release-notes/opensearch-release-notes-3.5.0.md

 * **HTTP/3 support**
   Server-side support for the HTTP/3 protocol offers Improved network performance and resiliency compared to HTTP/2.

+### Deprecation Notice

+* **Deprecating Node.js 20 and updating to 22; replacing Webpack 4 with Rspack**
+  OpenSearch Dashboards will deprecate support for Node.js 20 in version 3.5.0 because version 20 reaches end-of-life as of April 2026 (refer to [this notice](https://nodejs.org/en/blog/announcements/node-18-eol-support) from [nodejs.org](http://nodejs.org/)).
+Similarly, the project has replaced Webpack 4 with [Rspack](https://github.com/web-infra-dev/rspack), a fast Rust-based JavaScript bundler with a webpack-compatible API, as discussed in [this public RFC](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/11125) on GitHub.
+There were no breaking changes related to customer-facing APIs observed during the upgrade process.

 ## FEATURES

 ### OpenSearch Alerting